Ka0Ri/gradio-components/README.md

 4. **Unified demos**: which have both input and output components, but the input and output components are the same.
 This means that the output produced overrides the input.

 <img src=assets\interfaces4.png  />

+# Blocks

+## Event Listeners and Interactivity

+- any Component that acts as an input to an event listener is made interactive.
+However, since Textbox output acts only as an output, Gradio determines that it should not be made interactive
+-  If a component is constructed with a default value, then it is presumed to be displaying content and is rendered non-interactive.
+Otherwise, it is rendered interactive.

+## Updating Component Configurations

+- Any arguments we do not set will use their previous values.